-A 'seedling' rootstock is actually grown from the seed of an apple, often McIntosh or another common, hardy variety.
-Although one will not know exactly what one is getting with a seedling rootstock - every single seed is a genetically different individual - hardiness, anchorage and adaptability to different soil types are generally excellent.
+A seedling rootstock is actually grown from the seed of an apple, often McIntosh or another common, hardy variety.
+Although you won't know exactly what you're getting with a seedling rootstock—every single seed is a genetically different individual —hardiness, anchorage and adaptability to different soil types are generally excellent.

 M.9 (also: EMLA 9 – virus-free)

 This rootstock performs well under many conditions and produces a tree 40-50% the height of a standard tree.
 It produces fruit very early in the life of the tree.